daijiang/phyr/README.md

     package originally.
 They were updated with c++ to improve speed.
-2.  models to estimate correlation between functional traits while accounting for phylogenetic relationships (`cor_phylo`), which was included in the `ape` package orginally.
+2.  models to estimate correlation between functional traits while accounting for phylogenetic relationships (`cor_phylo`), which was included in the `ape` package originally.
 It has new syntax, much improved performance (c++), and bootstrapping option.
 3.  phylogenetic generalized linear mixed models (`pglmm`), which was originally included in the `pez` package.
 It has new model formula